Read time 7 minutes

 Go to the ‘Start’ button and then type ‘cmd’ in the run textbox and hit enter.

-Note: here it is assumed that your Exchange Server is installed at this location ‘c:\program files\exchsrvr folder’ and the database is saved is this path:‘c:\program files\exchsrvr\mdbdata folder’
+Note: here it is assumed that your Exchange Server is installed at this location ‘c:\program files\exchsrvr folder’ and the database is saved in:‘c:\program files\exchsrvr\mdbdata folder’

-Now, type the given command, for private folder:
+Now, type the given command, for private folder database file:

 Verify the exchange database state, as:

 In order to resolve the issue of dirty shutdown error, it is required to bring the database back into a clean shutdown state.
 For this, transactional log files have to be replayed in the database.
+The solution is definitely complex, and requires running certain commands in the ESEUTIL application for the database repair.
+The process may seem long and fixes minor glitches only.
 Follow the below mentioned steps to achieve clean shutdown state using manual technique:

-However, if you do not achieve the desired results using the manual technique or find the aforementioned technique an arduous task, then try using a reliable third-party Exchange Server recovery tool.
-Kernel for Exchange Server is a result-oriented yet friendly-working tool to repair corrupt EDB and STM files within a matter of minutes.
+This was the manual way of fixing Dirty Shutdown state of the Exchange database using the in-built ESEUTIL application provided by Microsoft.
+However, if you do not achieve the desired results using the manual technique or find the aforementioned technique an arduous task, then try using a reliable Kernel for Exchange Server recovery tool.
+It is a result-oriented yet friendly-working tool to repair corrupt EDB and STM files within a matter of minutes.

-In three simple steps, users can successfully bring the database to error-free clean shutdown state.
-Other than dirty shutdown error, this tool can solely repair EDB files from all corruption conditions and capable enough to restore the recovered files to various platforms like Outlook, Office365, email server or web mails in a single attempt.
+In three simple steps, users can successfully bring the database to a clean shutdown state.
+Other than dirty shutdown error, this tool can repair corrupt exchange database files; it is capable enough to restore the recovered files to various platforms like live Exchange Server, Outlook, Office365, email server, or webmails in a single attempt.